-For certain employers, the Fund will insure ill health retirement costs via an internal captive insurance arrangement which pools
+For certain employers, the Fund will insure ill health retirement costs via an internal captive insurance arrangement which pools these risks for eligible employers.
+The captive arrangement will be operated as per the objectives set out in Appendix C.

 5. Investment options